Alumni Profile: Chris Seo '14

 As he graduated from high school, he was accepted for admission to Covenant, but lacked the funds to attend.
 He took a year off to work and began helping at his church's youth group.
 "God used that year to stretch me and teach me what it means to be a servant leader," says Chris.
 "The other leaders knew they needed the gospel just as much as the students.
 They stood beside them, not above them, and pointed them to the Savior.
 When I realized this, I was able to follow their example."

 At the end of that gap year he was finally able to enroll at Covenant.
 His home congregation's participation in the Church Scholarship Promise program made Chris eligible for a grant equal to 12.8% of his tuition.
 This also allowed him to apply for the competitive Church Involvement Scholarship, worth $11,000, which he was awarded.
-Now majoring in interdisciplinary studies, Chris plans to attend seminaery after graduating.
 "I don't know exactly what I want to do in the Church yet," he says.
-"Whether I'm a head pastor, youth pastor, or an elder teaching a bible study, my mission will be to point believers and nonbelievers to the only comfort in life and death, Jesus."
+"Whether I'm a head pastor, youth pastor, or an elder teaching a Bible study, my mission will be to point believers and nonbelievers to the only comfort in life and death, Jesus."